CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 In production plants, high inductive loads and resulting interference fields can be expected.
 These are also to be considered when laying the tracks and cables.
 The same applies to the protection of the cables as with the fire barrier.

-For ground tracks, a warning tape must be laid about 10 cm above the track.
+For ground tracks, a warning tape must be laid approx. 10 cm above the track.
 With individual cables (without tube), the installation of cable covers makes sense.

 Lines must be routed so that a storm can not move them.
 For example, it should be ensured that lines are fastened on free roof surfaces in an appropriate manner.
 It should be taken into account that strong forces can act on the cables or cable strands during a storm.
 In addition, cables must be protected against mechanical damage as objects could fall on them.
 Cables on roof surfaces or in areas covered with lamellar walls should therefore always be laid in protective tubes.

 Cable ducts (eg floor ducts, sill channels, flatbeds, outside pipes) are to be sufficiently dimensioned.
-On the one hand, there must be enough space to be able to make any necessary extensions of the network.
-On the other hand, to prevent crosstalk (interference between cables), minimum spacing between cables may be required.
+On the one hand, there must be enough space to be able to make any necessary extensions to the network.
+On the other hand, to prevent crosstalk (mutual interference of cables), it may be necessary to maintain minimum distances between the cables.
 In particular, in the use of common routes for energy and IT cabling to ensure that the routes are separated by a central bar.
 Just a simple separate management of power cables and IT cables can be disrupted IT usually avoided.

 If it is not possible to build roads with sufficient reserves, at least care should be taken that there is enough space in the area of ​​the route to accommodate extensions.
 If wall and ceiling openings are designed in sufficient size, it is possible to dispense with later noise, dirt and cost-intensive work.
 When using fire barriers that can be retrofitted, breakthroughs can be prepared in such a way that protection against fire and smoke is always guaranteed, while the tracking of cables remains possible at any time without any problem.

-It should be noted that breakthroughs through walls with a fire resistance class may only occupy up to 60% in order to achieve effective partitioning of these openings.
+It should be noted that penetrations through walls with a fire resistance class may only occupy up to 60% in order to achieve effective partitioning of these openings.
 If necessary, breakthroughs should be provided for later extensions during the construction and these should initially be closed by means of soft bulkheads or fire protection cushions.

 It is important that the route dimensioning must always be planned in connection with the selection of the cable types.
 The room occupancy and the connection values, for which an electrical installation was designed, are according to experience no longer in accordance with the actual conditions after some time.
-It is therefore essential to check the electrical installation and, if necessary, adapt it to changes in the use of the space and changes and additions to the technical equipment (IT, air conditioning units, lighting, etc.).
+It is therefore essential to check the electrical installation and, if necessary, adapt it to changes in the use of the room and changes and additions to the technical equipment (IT, air conditioning units, lighting, etc.).
 This can be done in simple cases by relocation of lines.
 In some cases, however, it may also be necessary to install additional or completely new infeeds, lines, distributors, etc.

 Both in terms of safety and considering the ever-faster data connections on copper lines, it is highly recommended that the power distribution network throughout the building be completely designed as a TN-S system.
 This is also a requirement of DIN VDE 0100-444.
 The PE and N conductors are routed separately from the equipotential bonding rail (PAS).

-In order to ensure the long-term effectiveness of the TN-S system, it must be ensured that the connection between the PE conductor and the neutral conductor at the PAS (central earthing point) is the only one in the entire network When connecting new devices or switching work in the network, another connection between the PE and N conductors is created by mistake.Therefore, changes in the data network should be coordinated with the building services and a TN-S system should be checked for correct functioning at regular intervals This can be done in the case of power grid testing and suspicion (such as prolonged nonspecific interference in the data network), and ideally a TN-S system will be provided with ZEP permanent power monitoring.
+In order to ensure the long-term effectiveness of the TN-S system, it must be ensured that the connection between the PE conductor and the neutral conductor at the PAS (central earthing point) is the only one in the entire network When connecting new devices or switching work in the network, another connection between the PE and N conductors is created by mistake.Therefore, changes in the data network should be coordinated with the building services and a TN-S system should be checked for correct functioning at regular intervals This can be done in the case of power grid testing and suspicion (such as prolonged nonspecific malfunction in the data network), ideally a TN-S system is equipped with ZEP permanent power monitoring.

 As soon as high or very high demands are placed on the availability of IT, it is usual and appropriate for IT to be supplied via two independent electrical supply lines and for the use of IT devices with two power supplies.